DrewErskine/DataStructures/Collections/Queues/ArrayDeques/ArrayDeques-README.md

-# README for ArrayDeque in Java
+# ArrayDeque README

 ## Overview

-`ArrayDeque` in Java is part of the Java Collections Framework and implements the `Deque` interface.
-It uses a resizable array, making it highly versatile for both stack and queue operations. `ArrayDeque` allows elements to be added or removed from both ends efficiently, without the overhead of node allocation required by linked structures.
+`ArrayDeque` in Java is part of the Java Collections Framework and implements the `Deque` interface, utilizing a resizable array to facilitate efficient operations at both ends without the overhead of node allocation.

 ## Features

-- **Efficiency**: More efficient than `Stack` and `LinkedList` for stack and queue operations because it avoids the overhead of node allocation.
+- **Efficiency**: Superior to `Stack` and `LinkedList` for stack and queue operations due to minimal overhead.
-- **No Null Elements**: Does not permit null elements, enhancing stability and performance.
+- **No Null Elements**: Enhances stability and performance by not permitting null elements.

 ---